 Objectively assess the actual abilities of the employee.
 If the employee is prepared to show you any medical advice or recommendations they have been given, these can assist you in assessing capacity, supports, and adjustments.
 It is acceptable to ask: Do you think you have the ability to perform that aspect of the role?
 Have you got an example you would like to share with us on how that might work?

 Discuss with the employee what reasonable adjustments may be required to maximise job efficiency.
-Most adjustments or changes to the working environment are simple, cost nothing or are inexpensive, and the adoption of broader strategies and policies frequently benefits all employees.
+Most adjustments or changes to the working environment are simple, cost nothing, or are inexpensive, and the adoption of broader strategies and policies frequently benefits all employees.

 • Be flexible – be open to the many options available.
 Flexibility is the key to identifying reasonable adjustments that are going to work for the employee and the business.